 Drinking while eating is a part of the culture within most Mediterranean countries.
 It is considered unthinkable to venture into a bar and order a drink without some sort of food (a tapa) or snack accompanying the drink order.

 Most Mediterranean countries have a more relaxed and inclusive perspective at home too when it comes to wine.
 Red table wine is usually between 9-11% alcohol content and is almost always on every table for lunch or dinner.

-In most households, its customary to have a small glass or two with every meal, and this casual and relaxed approach to wine consumption is far better for the body when compared to other countries drinking habits.
+In most households, its customary to have a small glass or two with many meals, and this casual and relaxed approach to wine consumption is far better for the body when compared to other countries’ drinking habits.

 Red & White wines

 There are many, many excellent red and white wines in Spain.
 Red wine is better known for having healthy qualities while white wine still has plenty of advantages.
 They are both full of antioxidants and can help reduce stress hormones while you’re enjoying a glass.

 That’s great for those of us who love the taste and sharing a glass of wine with a friend, colleague, partner, etc. If you’re not into wine, experts say don’t start just to reap these benefits.
 Instead, why not grab a handful of grapes and if you can find some with seeds, try and eat the seeds.

 Sure, grape seeds can taste a little unpleasant and bitter and sure, they get stuck in your teeth, but they offer additional benefits than just the grape flesh and skin alone.
 There are plenty of grape seed supplements on the market these days but you can save your hard-earned money and eat the real deal.

 |Vegetables||Rich in vitamins, minerals, and fiber; can help lower the risk of chronic diseases||At least 2-3 servings per day||Emphasis on leafy greens, tomatoes, peppers, onions, and eggplant|